 Women start losing bone density in their twenties and calcium is your best defense.
 The mineral also helps build strong teeth and nourishes your nervous system.
 Calcium is mostly found in dairy products like milk, yogurt, and cheese.

 Iron is critical for the proper functioning of red blood cells and, therefore, the prevention of anaemia.
 You can get iron from dietary sources, which also include lean meats, seafood, nuts, and green, leafy vegetables.
-Iron is particularly essential for women are pregnant or have heavy periods.
+Iron is particularly essential for women who are pregnant or have heavy periods.

 4. Vitamin E